Fenchel-Young Estimators of Perturbed Utility Models: Fenchel-Young Estimation of Perturbed Utility Models

-These structural failures necessitate a fundamental departure from the logarithmic scoring rule.
-Rather than forcing an ill-fitting geometry upon the model, we propose an estimation framework derived directly from the PUM's intrinsic convex conjugate structure.
-This leads to the Fenchel-Young loss.
+These structural limitations motivate a shift away from the traditional logarithmic scoring rule.
+As an alternative, we propose an estimation framework derived directly from the PUM's intrinsic convex conjugate structure: the Fenchel-Young loss.